NorthBridge/playbook/README.md

 Now you can go to \<host\>:\<port\>/admin and login using the user created above.
 You can create groups and regular users that will be used to login into the playbook application (\<host\>:\<port\>/playbook).

 A main restriction is that the user's email must match the volunteer's email.
 It is through this relation that we can link a django user and the volunteer's informations.
 For now there is no database constraint ensuring this.

+There is also two other files that must be updated: playbook/email_settings.py (information concerning email service) and playbook/backlog/github_settings.py (information used to interact with the github API)